 The final phase is where people experience new beginnings.
-Beginnings involve new understandings, new values and attitudes.
+Beginnings involve new understandings, new values, and attitudes.
 Beginnings are marked by a release of energy in a new direction and they are an expression of a fresh identity.
-Well-managed transition allows people to establish in new roles with an understanding of their purpose, the part they play, and how to contribute and participate most effectively.
+The well-managed transition allows people to establish new roles with an understanding of their purpose, the part they play, and how to contribute and participate most effectively.
 They are reoriented and renewed.

 Creating Meaningful Work